Booking Your Photographer

 Can we purchase digital negatives from our portrait session?

 Glad you asked.
-Please review our CK Guide on this topic called, "Don't Stress about your Family Portraits, here's how"
+Please review our guide on this topic called, "Don't Stress about your Family Portraits, here's how"

 We encourage you to show off your style during your portrait session.